-The first strategy looks at ways federal stakeholders can work with states to accelerate adoption of EPCS and retrieval of medication history from state PDMPs by promoting improved integration of health IT into health care provider workflows.
+The first strategy looks at ways federal stakeholders can work with states to increase provider PDMP query for the retrieval of medication history from state PDMPs by promoting improved integration of health IT into health care provider workflows.
 Specifically, federal agencies could work with states to adopt common industry standards that can better facilitate integration and to explore potential sources of federal financing to support this work.
-HHS will also be implementing provisions of the SUPPORT for Patients and Communities Act that offer 100 percent federal Medicaid matching rate to states for PDMPs that can integrate into prescribers' workflows and require electronic prescribing for Medicare Part D covered controlled substances.
+HHS is also implementing section 5042 of the SUPPORT for Patients and Communities Act, which provides for a 100 percent federal Medicaid matching percentage for certain state expenditures related to PDMPs, if certain conditions are met, including that the PDMP must facilitate the integration of medication history information into provider workflows.